-“I am simultaneously over and underwhelmed by Tokyo.
-It’s a big city, yes, but there are plenty of green spaces and doesn’t even feel that busy.
+“Tokyo is a big city, yes, but there are plenty of green spaces and the pace isn’t as fast as I expected.
 The expressways are impressive but there are homeless people sleeping under them, like in any city.
 And there are expensive hotels and restaurants to be sure, but there are plenty of cheap ones too.
-It feels kind of like Manhattan to me and I think the only way I could have been awed by its size or density would have been to parachute straight into Shinjuku at rush hour.
-But maybe the things that make it feel almost recognizable are the same things that make it impenetrable.
-The department stored are like museums where you are not supposed to take photos and where you’re wasting everyone’s time if you don’t know what you want.
-The place is immaculate but there are no trash cans.
-Everything is in Japanese, except for some English words that catch the eye then end up being entirely random.
-The city is not built on a grid, the address scheme is almost nonsensical and street signs are rare.
+It feels a bit like Manhattan to me so I think what I’m surprised about is the lack of culture shock that I was bracing myself for.
+But maybe the things that make it feel almost recognizable are the same things that are masking cultural mysteries.
+The department stores are like museums where you are not supposed to take photos and where you’re wasting everyone’s time if you don’t know what you want.
+The city is immaculate but there are no trash cans anywhere.
+Everything is in Japanese, except for some English words that catch my eye then end up being entirely random.
+The city is not built on a grid, the address scheme is almost incomprehensive, and street signs are rare.
 If you do find what you’re looking for, there is another level of impenetrability inherent in the manners and etiquette.
-Every man is wearing the same outfit; white undershirt, short-sleeved dress shirt, black slacks and shoes, black laptop shoulder bag – the uniform for some kind of capitalist army”
+Every man is wearing the same outfit; white undershirt, short-sleeved dress shirt, black slacks and shoes, black laptop shoulder bag – the uniform for some kind of office-worker army”

-How true that would turn out to be, and Victoria Abbott Riccardi sums it up nicely in Untangling My Chopsticks, “things seem so easy until you try to understand them.
-An American acquaintance now living in Tokyo said that after his first week, he felt he could write a book about the country; a year later, only a magazine article; after fifteen year, only one sentence.”
+Victoria Abbott Riccardi expresses something similar in ‘Untangling My Chopsticks’, “things seem so easy until you try to understand them.
+An American acquaintance now living in Tokyo said that after his first week, he felt he could write a book about the country; a year later, only a magazine article; after fifteen years, only one sentence.”

-I thought I would cry at the auction.
-I was actually prepared for the possibility that I might have to give up fish, so anxious am I already at the dire strait of the oceans.
+I thought I would cry at the fish auction.
+I was actually prepared for the possibility that I might have to give up eating fish, so anxious am I already at the dire strait of the oceans.
 The sight of so many tuna lined up on the floor didn’t unhinge me, but the understanding that this was the second series of auctions that day and this happened almost every day of the year made me feel faint.
-But as much as I am passionate about ocean conservation and sustainable fisheries, it was hard to be angry here.
+However, as much as I am passionate about ocean conservation and sustainable fisheries, it was hard to be angry here.

-Later I met up with a friend of a friend, a fellow lover of travel and decidedly awesome person, and we went to a grill-it-yourself izakaya in the area.
-Yoshiko ordered for us but at least here I could identify the giant scallops – as big as my hand, huge turban snails, sashimi and crab with quails eggs in them ready to be cooked.
+Later I met up with a friend of a friend, a fellow travel-lover and a decidedly awesome person, and we went to a grill-it-yourself izakaya in the area.
+She ordered for us but it was easy to identify the giant scallops (as big as my hand), huge turban snails, sashimi and crab with quails eggs in them ready to be cooked.
 We sampled sake and shochu and chatted about all the amazing places in the world.
-Then suddenly it was late and we ran to catch the last train, smelling of smoke and grease and smiling broadly.
-Then in the morning I left for Kamakura.
+Then suddenly it was so late and we ran to catch the last train, smelling of smoke and grease and grinning broadly.